Laura Wheeler Waring: Later work

 Waring was among the artists displayed in the country's first exhibition of African-American art, held in 1927 by the William E. Harmon Foundation.
 She was commissioned by the Harmon Foundation to do portraits of prominent African Americans and chose some associated with the Harlem Renaissance.
 Her work was soon displayed in American institutions, including the Corcoran Gallery in Washington, DC, the Brooklyn Museum, and the Philadelphia Museum of Art.
 She currently has portraits in the Smithsonian National Portrait Gallery.

+In 1931, Waring's illustration appeared in The Crisis; a black and white drawing of a nativity scene with a black Magus admiring the birth of Christ.

 In 1944, eight of her portraits were included in the Portraits of Outstanding Americans of Negro Origin.
 Subjects of her portraits included Marian Anderson, W.E.B.
 DuBois, James Weldon Johnson, and Mary White Ovington.

 Besides a posthumous exhibition at Howard University in 1949, Waring's paintings made in Paris are not believed to have been exhibited and their whereabouts are unknown.
 In addition to painting, Waring wrote and illustrated a short story with close friend and novelist, Jessie Redmon Fauset.
 Fauset accompanied Waring throughout her travels in France at this time.
 Waring wrote the short story, "Dark Algiers and White," for The Crisis magazine of the NAACP, and it was later published.

-Waring graduated from Hartford Public High School in 1906 and studied at the Pennsylvania Academy of the Fine Arts in Philadelphia, graduating in 1914.

 She not only participated in national shows but also local ones in the Philadelphia area.
 She, Allan R. Freelon and Henry B. Jones provided artwork for an exhibition by the Negro Study Club at the Berean School in 1930.

+The Metropolitan Museum of Art's 2024 exhibit, The Harlem Renaissance and Transatlantic Modernism, reintroduced Waring's work to a new audience.
+The show displayed nine of Waring's paintings, a number of which had been in the collections of family members.

+Waring's painting, Girl with Pomegranate, is used as the cover image for the exhibit's catalogue edited by Denise Murrell.
+As the publisher describes, "this publication also includes works by lesser-known contributors, including Laura Wheeler Waring and Samuel Joseph Brown, Jr., who took a more classical approach to depicting Black subjects with dignity, interiority, and gravitas."